OGMAvision/multidevice-emulator/README.md

   - **Filter Wheel** (FW)
   - **Focuser** (FC)
   - **Rotator** (RT)
-- **OLED FeatherWing** display to show actions feedback in real time.
+- **OLED FeatherWing** display to show the command's feedback in real time.
 - **Open firmware** (TinyUSB + Arduino) that enumerates as a **USB CDC ACM device** (`ttyACM*`).

 This allows developers to test interoperability and astronomy drivers (INDI, ASCOM, Alpaca, etc.) and see the behavior simulation on the small OLED screen without owning the actual physical hardware.